Skip to main content

 }

-2. Ensure that your application’s main module has an additional auditing DbContext, which contains code that registers the default AuditDataItemPersistent and AuditEFCoreWeakReference types.
+2. Ensure that your application’s main module has an additional auditing DbContext that contains code that registers the default AuditDataItemPersistent and AuditEFCoreWeakReference types.
 If you use custom persistent objects to store audit data, register your custom types instead.

 If the application’s main DbContext contains code that registers the same types (the default setting), remove or comment out this code.